BinaryIgor/EventSQL/README.md

 ## How it works

-We just need to have a few tables (postgres syntax):
+We just need to have a few tables (postgres syntax, schema managed by EventSQL):

 ```sql
 CREATE TABLE topic (